RTSAjwad/solid-contacts-app/README.md

 In a seperate working directory run:
 > npx @solid/community-server -c @css:config/file.json -f data/

 It should be hosted at http://localhost:3000.
-Check your terminal for address Alternatively get a pod at [solid community](https://solidcommunity.net/)
+Check your terminal for address.

+Alternatively you can get a pod at [solid community](https://solidcommunity.net/)

 Note: Both addresses are http not https.
 The application contains bugs that may result in odd behaviour.